OscarSouth/theHarmonicAlgorithm/README.md

 1. Haskell Stack Tool (https://docs.haskellstack.org/en/latest/install_and_upgrade/)
 2. R Interpreter (https://cran.r-project.org/)
-3. TidyVerse packages for R (from inside R, enter `install.packages("tidyverse")`)
+3. TidyVerse packages for R (from inside R, execute the command `install.packages("tidyverse")`)

 Once dependencies have been installed, the following steps can be used to build the executable:

+### Installation
-1. Clone with git or download and unzip the Harmonic Algorithm repository
+1. Clone with git (recommended) or download and unzip the Harmonic Algorithm repository from GitHub.
+To clone with git, make sure that git is installed on your system and execute `git clone https://github.com/OscarSouth/theHarmonicAlgorithm` in the desired location.
-2. In a terminal or command prompt, navigate to the Harmonic Algorithm directory
+2. In a terminal or command prompt, navigate to the Harmonic Algorithm directory.
 3. Run the following command from inside the Harmonic Algorithm directory:
 `stack --install-ghc build`

 You can now run The Harmonic Algorithm by executing the following command from inside it's directory:
 `stack exec theHarmonicAlgorithm-exe`